TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.31.md

 ---

-Canst thou bind the cluster of the Pleiades, Or loose the bands of Orion?
+"Can you bind the cluster of the Pleiades, or loosen the cords of Orion?